 1. Consider the investment value of the renovation.

 Understand that renovations won’t always be appreciated by prospective property hunters and don’t always add value to it.
 This is important to note if you intend to sell the property in future.
 In fact, some renovations would detract from its value instead.
 Lousy renovations are an especially large turn off for prospective buyers.

 2. Plan for future repairs and remodelling.

 As time goes by the home is bound to undergo wear and tear.
 Be sure to plan so that repairs or future renovation work can be completed more easily.
-A good interior designer in Johor Bahru will be experienced enough to avoid common home design flaws.
+A good interior designer will be experienced enough to avoid common home design flaws.
 You can also consider using modular kitchen wardrobes instead of pre-built ones which give homeowners a lot of versatility which can be customized or replaced if needed.

 Visit Kitchen Library, your one-stop solution for Interior Design in Johor Bahru.

 No matter how much you want that beautiful bathroom accessory it is always important that you stay practical and within your means.
 Some interior designers/contractors may also try to sell you services or items that you don’t really need and it’s not wrong to assert yourself on such matters.
 Also, weigh the consequences of taking a bank loan to finance the renovation – getting embroiled in debts you can’t pay is a good way to ruin your life.

 4. Staying in a home that’s under renovation is hazardous to your health.

 Loud noises, sawdust and power tools aren’t good for your health.
 If the severe long-term damage caused by exposure to sawdust (which can cause wounding and scarring in the lungs and is irreversible) isn’t bad enough, exposure to sawdust particles also causes severe irritations.
 Symptoms include sneezing, itching, coughing, runny noses, rashes and respiratory difficulties.
 It can also cause new allergic reactions to develop.